FENNEL BULB DIPPED IN SWEET PEA HUMMUS & AVOCADO

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Fennel Bulb Dipped in Sweet Pea Hummus & Avocado is a good fit for you.
+You'll learn your body type, and whether Fennel Bulb Dipped in Sweet Pea Hummus & Avocado is a good fit for your body type.
 Time to complete: approximately 1 minute.

 AYURVEDIC MEDICINAL BIOCHARACTERISTICS